Ultrasound Autofocusing: Common Midpoint Phase Error Optimization via Differentiable Beamforming: Theory

-Two focused CM signals are expected to result in zero phase shift ($\angle\Gamma^\textrm{CM}_{12}=0$) and ideal correlation coefficient ($\gamma^\textrm{CM}_{12}=1$), even when the medium is composed of random, diffuse, spatially incoherent scatterers.
-Conversely, any measured nonzero phase shift is attributable to aberration or model errors, such as violations of the spatial incoherence assumption in \eqref{eq:spatial_incoherence}.
+Two focused common midpoint signals are expected to result in zero phase shift ($\angle\Gamma^\textrm{CM}_{12}=0$) and ideal correlation coefficient ($\gamma^\textrm{CM}_{12}=1$), even when the medium is composed of random, diffuse, spatially incoherent scatterers.
+Conversely, any aberration or model errors will introduce a complex phase term into the mutual coherence function (i.e. $\angle\Gamma^\textrm{CM}_{12}\ne 0$).

-Therefore, we measure the CMPE loss as the mean absolute phase shift deviation from zero over all pixels in the field of view:
+Therefore, the CMPE loss is computed as the mean absolute phase shift deviation from zero over all pixels $\mbx_f$ in the field of view (FOV):

-where $|\angle\Gamma_{ij}(\mbx_f)|$ denotes the phase error between CM signal pairs $(i,j)$ focused at position $\mbx_f$.
+where $\angle\hat{\Gamma}^\textrm{CM}_{pq}(\mbx_f)$ denotes the estimated phase error between common midpoint signal pairs $(p,q)$ at position $\mbx_f$, $N_\mbx$ is the number of pixels evaluated in the field-of-view, and $N_\textrm{CM}$ is the number of common midpoint pairs evaluated.
 The CMPE quantifies the aberration and model error present in a given image.
-The estimation \emph{jitter} of the phase-shift between any two speckle signals is given by \cite{goodman2020speckle}
+The estimation jitter of the phase-shift between any two speckle signals is given by \cite{goodman2020speckle}